 When you are mindful, your attention is focused on something in the present moment – as opposed to thinking about what you might make for dinner, or those actions you have yet to complete.

 So, just notice and be aware without judging what’s going on, and nothing else for the next few minutes.
 You might notice that thoughts seem to spring into your mind, or creep up on you.
 And before you know it, you’re off thinking about something.
-When this happens (it would be unusual if it didn’t!), as soon as you notice, just go back to noticing your feet.
+When this happens (it would be unusual if it didn’t!), as soon as you notice, just go back to awareness of your feet.

 That’s it for now.